-To use a projector or external monitor:

-- 1 Turn off your notebook. - 2 Plug the projector or monitor cable into the VGA port on your notebook.
-For the location of the VGA port, see "Left side" on page 3. - 3 Turn on your notebook. - 4 Plug the projector's or monitor's power cord into an AC power source and turn it on.
+- To use a projector or external monitor: - 1 Turn off your notebook. - 2 Plug the projector or monitor cable into the VGA port on your notebook or port replicator.
+For the location of the VGA port, see "Left side" on page 3 and "Back" on page 246. - 3 Turn on your notebook. - 4 Plug the projector's or monitor's power cord into an AC power source and turn it on.
 Windows recognizes the new hardware and searches for its driver.
 You may need to install the driver from the disc supplied by the projector's or monitor's manufacturer or download the driver from the manufacturer's Web site. - 5 After the driver is installed, right-click any empty space on the desktop, then click Properties.
 The Display Properties dialog box opens.